argparse - parse options passed to a fish script or function

 argparse 'h/help' 'n/name' $argv

-The first -- seen is what allows the argparse command to reliably separate the option specifications and options to argparse itself (like --ignore-unknown) from the command arguments, so it is required.
+The first -- seen is what allows the argparse command to reliably separate the option specifications and options to argparse itself (like --move-unknown) from the command arguments, so it is required.

 Option Specifications